This is a guide on how to stencil a decorative wall mirror. Check out these two creative mirror ideas and the lessons learned.

 You don’t see mirror stencils very often.
 I wondered if it could be done.
 And was there a reason why people aren’t making them?

-The first was a £1 charity shop mirror to test my idea out on.
-So, there wasn’t much lost if it failed.
+The first was a £1 simple mirror from a charity shop to test my idea out on.
+Small mirrors are a great project test for this.
+There isn’t much time or money lost if it doesn’t work well.